farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > #### Example
 >
 > _Jean-Loup's character is surrounded by a horde of monsters while inside his Mech.
-He just failed a `desperate` action rolls which will tick 3 segments of his character's condition clock._
+He just failed a `desperate` action rolls which will tick 3 segments of his character's stress clock._
 >
 > _To avoid this, Jean-Loup proposes to break his attachment **Mech's Core Reactor** to trigger an explosion, kill some monsters and give his character an opportunity to escape._
 >